Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Multidimensional non-local quasilinear parabolic PDEs

-In this subsection, we briefly explain the main steps to obtaining the existence and uniqueness theorem for non-local PDE \rf{PDE}.
-In each step, we mention whether it is a slight adaptation of the similar result in \cite{lady}, or the differences are essential. \biz \item[1.] {\it Maximum principle.} As in \cite{lady}, we start with the initial-boundary value problem for PDE \rf{PDE} on a bounded domain.
-At this step, obtaining the maximum principle is an adaptation of the similar result in \cite{lady}. \item[2.] {\it Gradient estimate.} To obtain an a priori estimate for the gradient of a classical solution, we freeze the function $\tet_u$ in \rf{PDE}.
-After this, we are able to apply the result from \cite{lady} on the gradient estimate. \item[3.] {\it Estimate for the time derivative of the solution.} This is the only step, where the difference with \cite{lady} becomes essential due to the presence of the function $\tet_u$.
-To obtain the time derivative estimate, we study linear-like non-local PDEs written in the divergence form (linear w.r.t. $u$ and but not linear w.r.t. $\tet_u$), and obtain the maximum principle for the latter.
-The maximum principle requires several $L_2$-type estimates.
-In brief, the difficulty arises from the fact that it is not clear how to estimate an $L_2$-type norm of $\tet_u$, given by \rf{coeff}, via the similar norm of $u$. \item[4.] {\it H\"older norm estimate.} After the previous step is done, the estimate of the H\"older norm of the solution can be obtained from the similar result in \cite{lady}. \item[5.] {\it Existence and uniqueness theorem for an initial-boundary value problem.} This theorem is announced in \cite{lady} for systems of quasilinear PDEs but not actually proved, although one can recover the scheme of the proof (but not the details) from the case of one PDE.
-The main tools in our proof are a priori estimates of H\"older norms and the version of the Leray-Schauder theorem from \cite{ls}.
-At this step, the presence of the function $\tet_u$ in PDE \rf{PDE} is not essential. \item[6.] {\it Existence theorem for a Cauchy problem.} A Cauchy problem in connection to systems of quasilinear PDEs is not actually discussed in \cite{lady}, expect for the case of one PDE, where the main technique is the diagonalization argument.
-This theorem, therefore, even for traditional systems of PDEs, can be regarded as an additional contribution of this work.
-The theorem easily extends to non-local PDEs, and the presence of the function $\tet_u$ is not essential.
-Also, using our results, the original four step scheme (\cite{ma1}) works in more general assumptions. \item[7.] {\it Uniquneness theorem for a Cauchy problem.} To prove the uniqueness, we use the results on fundamental solutions from the book of Friedman \cite{friedman}.
-The presence of the function $\tet_u$ adds a little bit more work, but can be treated by Gronwall's inequality. \ei
+In this subsection, we explain the scheme for obtaining the existence and uniqueness theorem for non-local PDE \rf{PDE}.
+In each step, we mention whether it is an adaptation of the similar result in \cite{lady}, or the differences are essential. \biz \item[1.] {\it Maximum principle.} We start with the maximum principle for an initial--boundary value problem for PDE \rf{PDE} on a bounded domain.
+This step can be viewed as an adaptation of the similar result in \cite{lady}. \item[2.] {\it Gradient estimate.} To obtain an a priori estimate for the gradient of a classical solution, we freeze the function $\tet_u$ in \rf{PDE}.
+After this, we are able to apply the result from \cite{lady} on the gradient estimate. \item[3.] {\it H\"older norm estimate.} This estimate cannot be obtained by simply freezing $\tet_u$, as in the previous step, since to do so, we need bounds for the time derivatives of the coefficients of \rf{PDE}, where the letter will involve the time derivative $\pl_t \tet_u$.
+To overcome this issue, we have to find an a priori bound for $\pl_t u$.
+At this step, the difference with \cite{lady} becomes essential since it requires to estimate an $L_2$-type norm of $\tet_u$, given by \rf{coeff}, via the similar norm of $u$. \item[4.] {\it Existence and uniqueness theorem for an initial--boundary value problem.} The main tools in our proof are a priori estimates of H\"older norms obtained in the previous steps and the version of the Leray-Schauder theorem from \cite{ls}.
+The proof essentially relies on the scheme outlined in \cite{lady}. \item[5.] {\it Existence theorem for a Cauchy problem.} The main technique here is the diagonalization argument, described in \cite{lady} for the case of one equation, together with the existence theorem obtained in the previous step. \item[6.] {\it Uniqueness theorem for a Cauchy problem.} To prove the uniqueness, we use the results on fundamental solutions from the book \cite{friedman} along with Gronwall's inequality and estimates for $\tet_u$. \ei